Former Midvaal mayor Bongani Baloyi resigns from DA with immediate effect

 Johannesburg – The Former Midvaal Mayor and Democratic Alliance (DA)’s Gauteng Premier candidate for 2024 Bongani Baloyi has resigned from the party with immediate effect.

-In letter written to the official party’s head honcho today, Baloyi said he was leaving the party, but did not state the rationale behind his shocking departure from the organisation.
+In letter written to the official opposition party’s head honcho today, Baloyi said he was leaving the party, but did not state the rationale behind his shocking departure from the organisation.

 The resignation letter read as follows: “I trust that my email finds you well.
 This email is to inform you of my decision to terminate my membership with the party effective from today 20 December 2021.
 This has not been an easy decision.